 When it comes to communist figures, we at YPT are extreme geeks.
 While some figures are known by pretty much everyone, such as Lenin, Stalin and Fidel Castro some, because their influence was less felt in the western world, are not mentioned as often.
 Such is the figure of Thomas Sankara, often called Africa’s Che Guevara.
-Sankara was a revolutionary throughout most of his life and became the president of Burkina Faso, called Upper-Volta before he himself renamed it.
+Sankara was a revolutionary throughout most of his life and became the president of Burkina Faso, called Upper Volta before he himself renamed it.

 A brief biography of Thomas Sankara

-Born Thomas Isidore Noel Sankara in the town of Yako, northern Burkina-Faso, it seemed like the young man was predestined to become a priest.
+Born Thomas Isidore Noel Sankara in the town of Yako, northern Burkina Faso, it seemed like the young man was destined to become a priest.
 He had brilliant grades in his school, in Bobo-Dioulasso and was an excellent students.
-Just as he signed up to join the seminar, he decided to turn around completely and instead joined up the military.
+Just as he signed up to join the seminary, he decided to turn around completely and instead joined up the military.
 He did so by entering the military academy of Kadiogo in Ouagadougou.
 It is there that he was introduced to progressive ideas through informal classes that one of his civilian teachers, Adama Touré, was giving secretly to a group composed of his best students.
 There, he learned about communism as well as the Chinese Revolution and the Soviet Revolution.

-It is during his military service that he met fellow soldiers who would later all spearhead with him what would be the revolution of the Upper-Volta.
+It is during his military service that he met fellow soldiers who would later all spearhead with him what would be the revolution of the Upper Volta.
 Amongst these fellow soldiers was a certain Blaise Compaoré who would become his closest ally, before backstabbing him.
 With these fellow leftist officers, he created the Regroupement des Officiers Communistes, a secret cell of communist sympathisers within the army of the Upper-Volta.

 Legacy of Thomas Sankara

 From day one of his presidency, Sankara undertook the task of transforming the country radically.
 Not only did he change its symbols, such as its name, flag and anthem (which he wrote himself) but he also undertook radical reforms of the society.
 He dismantled tribal systems and traditions, causing the ire of many, but at the same time brought the country towards gender equality (outlawed female genital mutilation, forced marriages and polygamy) and great improvements in healthcare (vaccination and construction of hospitals).
-It might have be that Sankara project was undermined by the people under him with some of the People’s tribunal actually turning extremely corrupt very quickly.
+It might have been that Sankara’s project was undermined by the people under him with some of the People’s Tribunals turning extremely corrupt very quickly.
 Sentences were harsh, with some of the non-productive workers forced into a form of temporary slavery or unpaid work.
 Unions and members of the old regime were harshly persecuted.

-At the center of Sankara`s policies was the idea of self-sufficiency (which can be compared to the Juche idea, in some ways) with the idea that if Africa accepts foreign aid from the West, it will always be servile to the West.
-Sankara broke up with any form of foreign aid and promoted hard-work to make Burkina Faso produce everything it needed by, for example, redistributing the land to the peasants.
+At the center of Sankara’s policies was the idea of self-sufficiency (which can be compared to the Juche idea, in some ways) with the idea that if Africa accepts foreign aid from the West, it will always be servile to the West.
+Sankara broke up with any form of foreign aid and promoted hard work to make Burkina Faso produce everything it needed by, for example, redistributing the land to the peasants.